maitikeisi/xf2suomennos/README.md

 ## Work in progress

-This is a WIP.
-Admin CP is still mostly untranslated, but frontend should be close to completely translated.
+The admin panel (Admin CP) is still mostly untranslated, but the parts visible to the end user (Frontend) should be almost completely translated.

+If you have made your own translations/changes to, for example, XF's privacy policy, rules or other phrases, you should keep a record of your changes/changes and, if necessary, redo them after the update.

 ## Contributions welcome
 Contributions are very much welcome, so if you feel like helping out, feel free to do pull requests or report issues.